drurytc/SmartBin_Prototype/README.md

 attached to the Pi to see the camera stream.
 The UNLOCK/LOCK decision is printed to the terminal, as well as the challenged image upload aknowledgement.

-(Optional) connect LEDs to represent the state of the UNLOCK/LOCK desicions
+(OPTIONAL) connect LEDs to represent the state of the UNLOCK/LOCK desicions

 You will need one 4 RGB LED, four MtF jumper wires, three resistors, and a breadboard.
 If the item is deemed recyclable, the LED pin will light green, if not, it will light red.